ShubhamSharma33/CSE239-hw2/README.md

 # Dockerized MapReduce Word Count System

 ## Overview
-This project implements a distributed MapReduce system using Docker containers and RPyC (Remote Python Calls) for word counting on large text datasets.
-The system consists of one coordinator container and multiple worker containers that communicate via Docker networking.
+This assignment implements a distributed MapReduce system using Docker containers and RPyC (Remote Python Calls) for word counting on large text datasets.

 ## Architecture
 ```